Xenoxo/xenoxo.github.io/content/posts/my-first-post.md

 ---
-title: "My First Post"
+title: "Week 00"
 date: 2024-01-04T17:23:09+01:00
 draft: false
 ---

-# Week 00
+# Something something new beginnings...

-The intention of this blog is to mainly serve as a way for me to keep myself on track this year.
-While I don't have a detailed fleshed out goal for this year (yet), I know that spending a meaningful amount of time on game development will be one of them.
+The intention of this blog is to mainly serve as a way for me to keep myself on track this year for my game development efforts.
+While I don't have a detailed fleshed goals for this year (yet), I know that spending a meaningful amount of time on game development will be one of them.

 Each post will provide an update about the progress I've made in the past week both at a high level, and if encountering something particularly interesting during development, likely involve a deeper techincal dive.